 The City of Edmonton website has a page set up to report a pothole.
 Your feedback on roadway concerns helps us keep our roadways safe and efficient.
 We appreciate your help in reporting problems as you encounter them.
 Your report is sent directly to Roadway Maintenance personnel who will dispatch it for inspection and repair.
 Complete the form Report a Pothole or call 311.

 Agendas, minutes, and schedules for Council meetings, committee meetings, and public hearings are available online here.

 The Government of Alberta (provincial) can be reached by phoning 780-310-0000.
 More information and a listing of the government ministries can be found on their website at Government of Alberta.

 Listed below are other MLAs that overlap with Ward 1.
 To find out who your MLA is, go to Elections Alberta.

-The Honourable Sarah Hoffman is MLA for Edmonton-Glenora and is Minister of Health.
+The MLA for Edmonton-Glenora is Sarah Hoffman.

 For a full explanation of Edmonton’s winter street clearing plans, including a link to sign up for email alerts on all road maintenance work in Edmonton click here This season, areas that for whatever reason could not be completed on their designated days will be finished over the course of the weekend instead of having crews return the following week.
 Roadway Maintenance will send a Public Service Announcement and post online which neighbourhoods were not completed and where crews will be returning on Saturday and Sunday to finish.